callmesalmon/callmesalmon.github.io/books/cyfraith-cath/06-cat-salesman-i.markdown

 have been if you were to invent one, read further.
 Yes?
 Okay, read further.

 ## Acquire cats
 So, are you to acquire your product?
-You have to options here.
+You have two options here.

 ### The inbreeding method
 This method requires 8 ceiniog (or alternatively enough animals or products to trade for the